Biocultural Lab for the study of Inequality and Social Stress (BLISS)

 Dominick Roussel, Ph.D.
 Student

-Dominick Roussel is an incoming PhD student in Evolutionary Anthropology under the supervision of Dr. Glass in the BLISS lab.
+Dominick Roussel is a PhD student in Evolutionary Anthropology under the supervision of Dr. Glass in the BLISS lab.
 She completed her Master’s in Evolutionary Anthropology under the supervision of Dr. Samson in the Sleep and Human Evolution Lab (SHEL) where she researched sleep in autistic individuals.
 She previously also completed her Honours Bachelor of Science at the University of Toronto with a specialization in Evolutionary Anthropology and a major in Socio-Cultural Anthropology.
 Dominick is looking to improve sleep quality in adults diagnosed with Autism Spectrum Disorder by using behavioural interventions to improve sleep and overall wellbeing.

 Sana Ahmed, Undergraduate Member